- Four poster bed

 Over three floors.
 Six bedrooms: 1 x family suite with four poster king-size double with TV, double sofa bed and en-suite shower, basin and WC, 1 x double, 1 x twin with walk-in wardrobe, 1 x second floor family suite with double with TV, double sofa bed and en-suite shower, basin and WC, 1 x second floor double, 1 x second floor twin.
 Bathroom with freestanding roll-top bath, separate shower, basin and WC.
 Additional basin and WC.
 Kitchen with breakfast table (seats 4).
 Utility with WC.
 Dining room with open fire.
 Sitting room with open fire.
 Snug/games room (seats 5 on stools/beanbags).
 External games room.

 Oil central heating with two open fires.
-Electric range oven with 7-ring gas hob, microwave, fridge/freezer, drinks fridge, washing machine, dishwasher, 3 x TVs with Freeview, DVD, PS2, Nintendo Wii, selection of books and DVDs, games and toys.
+Electric range oven with 7-ring gas hob, microwave, fridge/freezer, drinks fridge, washing machine, dishwasher, 3 x TVs with Freeview, DVD, PS2, Nintendo Wii, WiFi, selection of books and DVDs, games and toys.
 Games room with pool table.
 Fuel, power and starter pack for fires inc. in rent.
 Bed linen and towels inc. in rent, please bring own beach towels.
 Off road parking for 8 cars.
 Storage for kayaks, watercraft and bikes.
 Enclosed parkland of around an acre with furniture and BBQ.
 Two well-behaved dogs welcome.
 Sorry, no smoking.
 Shop and pub 10 mins walk.
 Note: No stag/hen or similar.
 Note: Check in time is 4pm.

 - Last minute